Hopson97/Hopson-Arcade/README.md

 [Video](https://www.youtube.com/watch?v=MkpxwsybNPo)

-This is based on the 1978 arcade game created by Tomohiro Nishikad.
+This is based on the 1978 arcade game created by Tomohiro Nishikado.

 This was the first game added to this project.